 - identify children and families who would benefit from early help; - undertake an assessment of the need for early help; and - provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to significantly improve the outcomes for the child.
-Local authorities, under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of children.

-The "Revised Multi-Agency Thresholds for Safeguarding Children" (December 2014) document aims to inform schools and other agencies about the suitable action to take when a child has been identified as making inadequate progress or having an unmet need.
-At Stratford-sub-Castle Primary School, whenever possible, we ensure that early intervention is actioned via a referral to Early Help as soon as the criteria are met, to prevent situations to escalate into larger problems.
+WSCB's 'Thresholds for Safeguarding' document aims to inform schools and other agencies about the suitable action to take when a child has been identified as making inadequate progress or having an unmet need.
+At Stratford-sub-Castle Primary School, whenever possible, we ensure that early intervention is actioned via a referral to Wiltshire Early Help Service as soon as the criteria are met, to prevent situations to escalate into larger problems.